Latest Lion Aid News

 For a while, however, zoos then began to adopt the attitude that they were “Noah’s Arks” - the last hope for endangered and critically endangered species in the wild – when things got better, reintroductions from zoo populations could restore species extinct in the wild.
 Such reintroductions have indeed happened, but success has been largely limited to herbivores that don’t mind whether they are eating grass in London or Outer Mongolia (as long as there are no predators).
 For example, the Arabian Oryx has been restored to natural areas after their extinction in the wild, and recently a few northern white rhinos (extinct in the wild and perhaps all of eight animals left in the world) were taken to Kenya to hopefully breed better than they did in a zoo setting.

 But breeding is one of the points made in the Guardian article about gorillas.
 The article pointed out that in August, a male was moved from the Dublin Zoo to Regent’s Park (London) to attempt to encourage a bit more activity.
 It was stated that over the past 22 years in London Zoo, only one youngster was born.
 The Bristol Zoo managed to have a baby gorilla born by using artificial (IVF) techniques.
-Ian Redmond, a confessed “gorillaholic” (an assistant to Dian Fossey, and at one time accused by local authorities of having been complicit in her murder – nonsense) questions the inclusion of gorillas in zoo collections.
+Ian Redmond, a confessed “gorillaholic” (an assistant to Dian Fossey) questions the inclusion of gorillas in zoo collections.
 Redmond says, truthfully, that if gorillas fare so poorly in terms of captive reproduction, why keep them there?
 Why spend £5.3 million at the London Zoo in terms of a “Gorilla Kingdom” exhibit when that amount of finance could be better spent on maintaining wild populations?
 Why foster the breeding of a zoo population of gorillas that has no hope of survival in the wild if ever reintroduced?

 Fair points.
 Neither the large primates, the tigers, the lions, the polar bears etc in zoos can be reintroduced into the wild without staged programmes that might take some generations of the animals involved.
 But.
 Zoos do have a very important part to play in terms of conservation, and need to consider a wider role.